The contract paid too well.

 This time, nobody hesitated.

-They made the checkpoint seconds before the lower wing fully collapsed behind them.
+The workers made the checkpoint seconds before the lower wing began collapsing inward behind them.

-The sound of it rolled out through the processing yard like a giant finally lying down.
+The sound of it rolled out through the processing yard like a giant finally giving up its posture.

 Concrete dust.